• Monday - Friday

 Symptoms of kidney infections

-Kidney infection symptoms tend to develop quickly within a few hours or days.
-These common symptoms include:
+Symptoms of kidney infections seem to develop quickly within a few hours or days.
+Some of these include:

 • Chills or shivering